DXsmiley/aioc420/README.md

 Then have fun.

+### State saving

+If you wish to save game data between runs of the server, you can use the `-f` command line argument to save the data to a json file.
+The file may not be compatible between different versions of the program.
+This argument is usefull if your server occasionally crashes in the middle of a game, or if you know you will have to suspend a game.

 ### Selecting internal server

 Bottle relies on an underlying web server (which, by default, it supplies itself).
 You can change this with the -s command line argument.
 For example, `python server.py -spaste` will run the server and use paste as the underlying server.